awjuliani/neuro-nav/neuronav/agents/README.md

 | SRMB | Q(s, a), T(s' \| s, a), ψ(s, a), ω(s) | value-iteration, one-step temporal difference | [Momennejad et al., 2017](https://www.nature.com/articles/s41562-017-0180-8) | A hybrid of value iteration and temporal-difference successor algorithms | Tabular | [Code](./mb_agents.py) |
 | QET | Q(s, a), e(s, a) | eligibility trace | [Sutton & Barto, 2018](http://incompleteideas.net/book/the-book-2nd.html) | A q-learning algorithm using online eligibility traces | Tabular | [Code](./td_agents.py) |
 | DistQ | Q(s, a, c) | one-step temporal difference | [Dabney et al., 2020](https://www.nature.com/articles/s41586-019-1924-6) | A distributional q-learning algorithm which uses separate learning rates for optimistic and pessimistic units. | Tabular | [Code](./dist_agents.py) |

+## Algorithm hyperparameters

+Below is a list of the common hyperparameters shared between all algorithms and agent types.
+Typical value ranges provided are meant as rough guidelines for generally appropriate learning behavior.
+Depending on the nature of the specific algorithm or task, other values may be more desirable.

+* `lr` - Learning rate of algorithm.
+Typical value range: `0` - `0.1`.
+* `gamma` - Discount factor for bootstrapping.
+Typical value range: `0.5` - `0.99`.
+* `poltype` - Policy type.
+Can be either `softmax` to sample actions proportional to action value estimates, or `egreedy` to sample either the most valuable action or random action stochastically.
+* `beta` - The temperate parameter used with the `softmax` poltype.
+Typical value range: `1` - `1000`.
+* `epsilon` - The probablility of randomly acting using with the `egreedy` poltype.
+Typical value range: `0.1` - `0.5`.